We are not supporting this browser

 Experiment

-Your toddler will need three regular meals a day, with two or three healthy snacks in between.
+Your toddler will need about three regular meals a day and two or three healthy snacks.
 Make sure they get enough vegetables by experimenting with things like mashed carrots, green beans, broccoli, potatoes and peas.
 It’s natural for toddlers to be fussy and refuse some foods, but don’t give up.
 Keep offering the refused food, as this fussy stage generally disappears.
-Toddlers can learn to accept different foods, particularly by watching you or their brothers and sisters or friends enjoying it!
+Toddlers can learn to accept different foods, particularly by watching you or their brothers and sisters enjoying it!

 Surprise them